 Summer positions are available for undergraduate through master’s level graduate students, providing experiences that range from in‐depth laboratory research to biotechnology marketing, communications and business strategy.
 Internships are offered through HudsonAlpha’s nonprofit research labs, educational, economic development and communications departments as well as many of the associate companies.

 Prepare for the classroom and the workforce

 BioTrain interns gain skills and knowledge that prepare them for the workforce as well as related higher education coursework.
 Simultaneously, interns improve their professional skills through weekly lunch seminars that focus on learning to work in a professional setting and dealing with workplace values such as punctuality, respect, and time management.
 The addition of the professional development and support networks created in BioTrain separate an internship with HudsonAlpha from other laboratory experiences.

 The program accepts 25 to 30 interns into BioTrain each summer.
 Interns work from 10 to 30 hours per week, depending upon the position.
-Interns are paid an hourly wage based on educational level and participate in professional development sessions each week of the program.
+Interns are paid a stipend and participate in professional development sessions each week of the program.
 For the culmination of the internship program, students create and present posters that explain the work they accomplished during their internship at the Institute.

 Each internship opportunity is crafted with specific skill sets in mind and will be open to participants based on their educational level and area of concentration.

 After a completed application is received, the information will be reviewed and the applicants selected for internships will be notified.
 The selected interns will be required to attend a one-week, full-time Biotech Boot Camp at HudsonAlpha the first week of the internship period.
 The internship program typically runs for nine weeks, during the months of June and July.